 When you start to plan a portfolio, PPM provides the what-if analysis tool to help you foresee what happens if you invest on different scenarios.
 The tool analyzes the scenarios from three dimensions: budget, resources, and strategy.

 This section provides details on the strategy dimension: how strategic alignment and business value analysis help you plan a portfolio.

-For details about budget and resources planning, see Step 4: Reschedule contents to adjust budget, resources, and strategy alignment in what-if analysis.
+For details about budget and resources planning, see Capacity planning in what-if analysis.

 The charts include the forecast cost and resource demand of the following initiatives:

 The projects, proposals and assets that directly belong to the current portfolio and whose forecast cost and resource demand is not zero.

 The costs and demands are grouped by the strategic themes with which these initiatives are aligned.

 The projects, proposals and assets that are included in the programs that directly belong to the current portfolio and whose forecast cost and resource demand is not zero.

 The costs and demands of these initiatives are rolled up to the program and are grouped by the strategic theme with which the program is aligned.

 When the initiatives selection within the scenario changes, the two charts are updated accordingly.